faelgabriel/elixircd/.github/ISSUE_TEMPLATE/feature-implementation.md

 [Discuss how this feature will integrate with and affect other parts of the project]

 ### Implementation Plan
-[State your plan and timeline for implementing the feature, indicating any help or input you need]
+[State your plan and timeline for implementing the feature, indicating any help or input needed]

 ### Related Issues/PRs
 [Link to any relevant issues or PRs]